allysonappleton/Final-Portfolio/Introductory Lesson on Regular Expressions/README.md

 **Technical Details:**

 This course was made with R's programming language, using the swirlify, swirl, and stringr packages.
-The lesson contains the following interactive components: text, mult_question, cmd_question, link
+The lesson contains the following interactive components: text, mult_question, cmd_question, and a link.

 The lesson covers the following topics
 - Definition of regular expressions